jobovy/galpy/doc/source/orbit.rst

     python dierickx_eccentricities.py ../path/to/folder

-specifiying the location you want to put the plots and data.
+specifying the location you want to put the plots and data.

 Alternatively - one can transform the observed coordinates into spherical coordinates and perform the estimations in one batch using the ``actionAngle`` interface, which takes considerably less time: